RES HALL ELECTRICITY REDUCTION CHALLENGE

 Since Champlain College residence halls were built at different times and with different technologies and attract different types of residents, each has a different baseline resource use efficiency.
 For example, some have more efficient hallway lighting, some use more or less electricity in their mechanical systems, etc. Typical student behavior also differs by residence hall; some res halls may be more social and students spend more of their time in these buildings.
 Students in some residence halls are also more conservation minded then students in others.
-To adjust for both inherent technological efficiency and for the behavioral efficiency of the current inhabitants, each building will be compared to its usage during the month of October.
+To adjust for both inherent technological efficiency and for the behavioral efficiency of the current inhabitants, each building will be compared to its usage during a prior time in the semester.
 The res hall that consumes the greatest percentage of reduction in electricity usage during the competition relative to its baseline consumption will be awarded points that will contribute to their overall score.
 This approach to competing adjusts for differences in the inherent efficiency of each building and the past performance of current residents in each res hall.

 A tie between 37 1 MAIN ST. and JENSEN HALL!
 Both buildings racked up their scores by a combination of energy savings and event participation.
 371 Main St. had a 28% reduction in energy and 48 participation points and Jensen Hall had a 26% reduction in energy and 68 participation points.

 All told, we saw an average of 12% energy savings across all of our main campus buildings.
 For a detailed look at the results, including the cumulative impact of the four years that the Challenge has occurred, see the Kill-A-Watt Challenge blog.
 Using a simplified formula (with a base of $.12/kwh) we figured that we saved over $2,900 worth of electricity during February (for main campus res halls).
 These savings will be transferred to student scholarships this year.